PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 # Block C - Data Modelling

-In block A, you explored the foundations of data science and AI and critically examined applications thereof of in existing businesses processes.
+In block A, you explored the foundations of data science and AI and critically examined applications thereof.
 In block B, you went a step further and helped a real-life client get more insight out of their data using data science tools to pre-process, analyse and get insight out of data.
-In this block, you will take on a more hands-on approach towards data modelling using tools such as deep learning.
+In this block, you will take on a more hands-on approach towards data modelling using tools such as deep learning, and you'll think about how incorperate such a model in a responsible and user-centered way.
 In particular, this block will focus on key aspects of **the modelling phase of a data science project lifecycle** such as deep learning, explainable and responsible artificial intelligence (AI), and human-centered artificial intelligence.

 <figure>
     <img src="./images/Crisp-DM_Modelling.jpg" />
 </figure>
 <br>

-Therefore, we are going to create a project proposal for an smartphone application which uses the camera to scan object to achieve some kind of business value.
+Therefore, we are going to create a project proposal for an smartphone application which uses the camera to classify image input to achieve some kind of business value.
 You're going to design this application keeping the user experience, business value and disruptive technology risks in mind.
 The project proposal itself will take the shape of a powerpoint presentation where you argue why your deep learning model is responsible and why it adds value to the core use-case.

 The topics include, but are not limited to:
 - Business Understanding: Why create this application?
 What is it's value and for whom is it valuable?
 - Explainable AI: How does you deep-learning model work?
 - Deep Learning: How do we achieve the computer vision task lying at the core of your project proposal?
 - Responsible AI: Why is you model and application thereof done in a responsible manner?
-- Human-centered Artificial Intelligence: How do we design an application keeping both the user-experience and (changing) artificial intelligence algorithm in mind?
+- Human-centered Artificial Intelligence: How do we design an application keeping both the user-experience and deep learning algorithm in mind?

 ***

 ## Project Based Learning - Creative Brief

- In this project, you will develop responsible and explainable AI algorithms which are human centered.
- This assignment is based on the Kaggle Inclusive Images Challenge (see [here](http://Inclusive%20Images%20Challenge%20|%20Kaggle)) organised jointly by Google and Kaggle.
+Your goal for this creative brief is to create a project proposal for an AI application which operates in a responsible, transparent and explainable manner.
+To this end, you are expected to design, implement and evaluate AI algorithms based on deep neural networks that can accurately classify an image while being sensitive to biases that may be present in the data the network is trained on.
+Further, keeping the end user in mind, imagine a use-case where such an algorithm would have value and create a protype of an application using the concepts learned in Human-Centered AI.
+Finally, you need to explain why the market needs your application by creating an AI canvas, conducting market research, target audience analysis and S.W.O.T.

 Large, publicly available image datasets, such as ImageNet, Open Images and Conceptual Captions are commonly used to develop and rank image classification algorithms.
 While these datasets are a necessary and critical part of developing useful machine learning (ML) models, some open-source data may be biased.
 As patterns in such datasets ultimately decide what an AI model learns and predicts, such bias may lead us to develop models that may not necessarily reflect the true reality.

 For example, the images below show the predictions of a standard AI image classifier trained to predict if a given image represents a wedding or not.
 While the AI correctly detects a wedding in the first 3 images, it fails to do so in the last image.
 This is a consequence of developing an AI algorithm without being sensitive to biases that might exist in the training data.